personium/website/src/getting-started/appdev-impl.md

 ## Data sharing

-In Personium, you can share data with others by setting ACL of resources.
-In the sample application, by pressing a toggle on part of the movement history data, anyone can view it without authentication.
+In Personium, you can share data with others by setting the ACL (access control list) of resources.
+In the sample app, by clicking the toggle button to "pubic", anyone can view it without authentication.

 ![Movement history data list](assets/getting-started/trails_locations_public.png)